 - Line 30.
 Line 30 operates from Van Dorn Metro and Landmark Mall to Braddock Road via Duke Street and Old Town.
 In FY 2023, weekday peak service would also be improved so that all peak trips continue into Old Town to Braddock Road Metro as part of the Old Town Circulator.
-This would create 10-minute service for Line 30 from Landmark Mall to Braddock Road Metro and would allow the Old Town Circulator to run every five minutes during weekday peak periods. - Line 31.
+This would create 10-minute service for Line 30 from Landmark Mall to Braddock Road Metro and would allow the Old Town Circulator to run every five minutes during weekday peak periods.
+All weekend trips would also be extended to Van Dorn Metro instead of having half of the turning back at Landmark Mall.
+This will improve weekend service on Line 30 between Landmark Mall and Van Dorn Metro from every 60 minutes to every 30 minutes. - Line 31.
 Line 31 serves the King Street corridor from NVCC in West Alexandria into Old Town.
 In FY 2022, some Line 31 trips would only be able to operate from NVCC to King Street Metro during off-peaks and weekends.
 In FY 2023, all Line 31 trips would operate along the full route alignment to Braddock Road Metro, as recommended in the Full 2022 ATV Plan.
 This will improve Old Town Circulator headways during off-peaks and weekends. - Line 32.
 In FY 2022, DASH is slated to replace the AT-7 service along Eisenhower Avenue with Line 32, but due to budget constraints it will only be able to operate from Landmark Mall to King Street Metro.
 In FY 2023, DASH proposes to extend Line 32 from King Street Metro to Braddock Road Metro and combine it with Lines 30 and 31 to increase the frequency of the Old Town Circulator.
 Weekday midday service will be improved from every 60 minutes to every 30 minutes.
 Finally, weekend service will also be improved from every 60 minutes in FY 2022 to every 30 minutes in FY 2023 from Landmark Mall to King Street Metro. - Line 33.
 In FY 2022, Line 33 replaces the AT-10 serving Del Ray, Arlandria and Potomac Yard, but with reduced Sunday service running once every 60 minutes.
 In FY 2023, Sunday service is improved with trips running every 30 minutes.
 This will improve weekend connections to the Potomac Yard Metro Station, which is scheduled to open in 2022. - Line 34.
 Line 34 will be introduced in FY 2022 as a new north-south route that runs from Lee Center to Braddock Road Metro via City Hall and Old Town North.
 The planned opening of the new Potomac Yard Metro Station in mid-2022, however, will trigger a realignment of Line 34 so that it will no longer serve the Braddock Road Metro and instead will travel north on Richmond Highway and terminate at the new Potomac Yard Metro.
 DASH is also proposing that the Line 34 alignment in Old Town will be shifted from North Fairfax Street to North Pitt Street at this time.
 Finally, Line 34 is scheduled to only run hourly on weekends in FY 2022 but would be increased to operate every 30 minutes on Saturdays and Sundays in FY 2023.